jennaly/lexilearn-proxy-api/README.md

 **Tech used:** Node.js, Express.js

 At the time of this documentation, the Owlbot Dictionary API does not support CORS.
 This prevents Lexi Learn (and any other web application hosted on a different domain from Owlbot Dictionary API) from making requests.
 To circumvent this issue, Lexi Learn instead sends requests to a server that does offer CORS support.
 This server is built on Node and created with Express.
-The dotenv module is used to store configurable variables, namely the Owlbot API key and port number, in the environment.
 To use the Fetch API in Node, I installed the isomorphic-fetch module, which in turn facililitates the fetching of data from the Owlbot Dictionary database to the server.
 This allows the server to act as a proxy API through which any client can send requests and get data from Owlbot.

 ## Lessons Learned: